Azure/azure-sdk-for-js/sdk/core/core-tracing/README.md

 The `@azure/core-tracing` package supports enabling tracing for Azure SDK packages, using an [OpenTelemetry](https://opentelemetry.io/) `Tracer`.

 By default, all libraries log with a `NoOpTracer` that takes no action.
-To change this, you have to set a global tracer provider following the instructions in the [OpenTelemetry getting started guide](https://opentelemetry.io/docs/js/getting_started/nodejs).
+To enable tracing, you will need to set a global tracer provider following the instructions in the [OpenTelemetry getting started guide](https://opentelemetry.io/docs/js/getting_started/nodejs).

 ### Span Propagation